Apple: What You Need To Know Before Earnings

 Why Apple is delaying AR and VR

 From where we are currently, the development of AR and VR is still nascent and is not as impactful to the total tech ecosystem.
-AR and VR start-ups have become quite common, and from my impressions at a recent tech conference (Coin Agenda) pertaining to blockchain and crypto coins, the excitement has died off, as the VR presentations from various industry entrants weren’t impressive and received lower funding relative to bank-themed coins.
-We generally believe the market is always right, and in this case, the lack of funding more or less illustrates the lack of commercial viability despite the strong funding environment for blockchain based start-ups.
+AR and VR start-ups have become quite common, and from our impressions at a recent tech conference (Coin Agenda) pertaining to blockchain and crypto coins, the excitement has died off, as the VR presentations from various industry entrants weren’t impressive and received lower funding relative to bank-themed coins.
+We generally believe the market is always right, and in this case, the lack of funding more or less illustrates the lack of commercial viability, despite the strong funding environment for blockchain based start-ups.

 So, while consumers are looking for that next big leap in technological advancement, we shouldn’t expect aggregate volume to pick up, which is why Tim Cook labeled the company's AR project a “work in progress” and “nothing new anytime soon.”